PipedreamHQ/pipedream/docs/docs/pricing/README.md

 ### Are unused credits rolled over from one period to the next?

 **No**.
-On the Free tier, unused daily credits under the daily limit are **not** rolled over to the next day.
+On the Free tier, unused included daily credits under the daily limit are **not** rolled over to the next day.

-On paid tiers, unused credits included as a part of the base platform fee are also **not** rolled over to the next month.
+On paid tiers, unused included credits are also **not** rolled over to the next month.

 ### How do I change my billing payment method?